 - Fill cups with “helicopters” and toss them in the air like confetti, and see which seeds spin the longest.
 This could be an exciting game for you to play together.

 - If your child has any fondness for actual helicopters, talk to them about how they work and what the difference is between real helicopters and the ones they’re playing with.

-- Use them as art materials: add them to nature collages, tape onto dolls or action figures as wings, and use as paintbrushes for unique art strokes.
+- Use them as art materials.
+Add them to nature collages, tape onto dolls or action figures as wings.
+Use as paintbrushes for unique art strokes.

-So, leave the fidget spinners in the store, or in your home, and get outside to spin some “helicopter” seeds, instead!
+So, leave the fidget spinners in the store, or in your home.
+Get outside to spin some “helicopter” seeds, instead!